 Balls on the Floor.
 Object balls that get knocked off the playing surface will be spotted on the foot spot.
-If the foot spot is taken, the ball will be placed directly behind the foot spot, as close to the foot spot as possible.
+If the foot spot is occupied, the ball will be placed directly behind the foot spot, as close to the foot spot as possible.
 If two or more balls are knocked on the floor, they are placed in numerical order with the lowest numbered ball closest to the foot spot.
 Spotted balls are placed frozen to one another.
 If the 8 ball is knocked to the floor, the shooter loses the game.

-If the shooter legally pockets a ball while simultaneously knocking some other ball(s) on the floor, it is still their turn and the ball(s) is/are not spotted until their turn ends.
-If the ball on the floor is one of the shooter's balls, then it is spotted when the shooter has pocketed all of their other balls.
+If the shooter legally pockets a ball while simultaneously knocking some other ball(s) on the floor, it is still their turn.
+Any balls knocked off the table are not spotted until the shooter's turn ends.
+If the shooter continues to pocket their remaining balls on this turn, any balls of their category that were knocked on the floor are then spotted so that their turn may continue.

-Accidently Moved Balls.
-Accidentally moved balls must be replaced, unless any of the accidentally moved balls make contact with the cue ball.
+Accidentally Moved Balls.
+Accidentally moved balls must be replaced, unless any of the accidentally moved balls makes contact with the cue ball.
 If accidentally moved balls make contact with the cue ball, it is a ball-in-hand foul, and no balls get replaced.
-If an object ball makes contact with the bridge, or cue stick, the ball is not replaced.
+If an object ball makes contact with the bridge or cue stick, the ball is not replaced.
 The accidentally moved balls must be replaced by the opponent before another shot is taken.
+For accidentally moved ball fouls, please refer to the Fouls section.

-Close Hits.
-To avoid disputes over a close shot, it is encouraged to have a third party watch the shot.
+Close Shots.
+To avoid disputes over a close shot (e.g., to determine whether a player's object ball is legally struck first), it is encouraged to have a third party watch the shot.
 The third party's call will stand and cannot be disputed.
 If a third party is not asked to watch the shot, and the shot is close, the call will go to the shooter.